Jo-R/A11yTalk/a11yTalkNotes.md

 - use the right html element for the job
 - keyboard nav, zoom...
-- start using some sort of tool as part of your development work
+- start using some sort of tool to flag potential issues as part of your development work
 - building a component? look at the authoring practices, bake in accessibillity to our base components
 - look for potential issues on code reviews

 Resources wiki page

-Some stuff is more structural - AC/Requirements/Checklists/more integrated tooling/what user groups do we prioritise?
+Some stuff is more structural - AC/Requirements/Checklists/more integrated tooling, unit or integration tests/what user groups do we prioritise?

-Ideally - user testing/expert audit
+Ideally - user testing/expert audit but manual testing is important (hard though if not an expert user of AT)